christorreed/ReeditShipManagement/README.md

 # Quick Start Guide

-RSM does a lot, so it can be daunting at first, but it's easy once you know the basics...
+RSM does a lot and can be daunting at first...

+### ...so please, read the guide!

 ## Setting Up

-Before we run the init command to setup the ship, let's do a few preperation steps to make it easy...
+Before we run the init command to setup the ship, let's do a few preperation steps...

 * **Install HudLcd Plugin**
 	* I recommend installing the HudLcd plugin.